Qbunjo/gatekeeper/README.md

 TODO:
 web server displaying status in local network build on ESP8266.
-Connected with arduino by virtual serial port (RX-TX pins).
+Connected with arduino by serial port (RX-TX pins).
 Thanks to this, information on the website will always be up to date.